20 Amazing Games for 7-10-year-olds with ADHD/ADD and Dyslexia!

 Practically the only place I can find this game for sale is on Amazon.

-You can buy it on Amazon USA and have it shipped to Sweden, but unfortunately it’s way over priced at 65.99$.
+You can buy it on Amazon USA and have it shipped to Sweden, but unfortunately, it’s way overpriced at 65.99$.
 That is more than double what I paid for the game and it doesn’t include shipping.

 If you are one of my readers from America you should have no trouble getting ahold of the game.